oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 *   CRUD - Introducing a new 'Virtual Disks' main tab
     -   Contains a list of all the disks in the system - sortable by Floating/Shared/Managed attributes.
     -   Actions - at first stage, only a few actions will be included (first subset will probably include 'Remove Disk')
-    -   Includes the following sub-tabs.
+    -   Includes the following sub-tabs:
-        -   Storage:
+        -   General
-            -   List of Storage Domains in which the selected Disk resides.
-        -   Templates (visible for disks that reside in templates):
-            -   List of Templates to which the selected Disk is attached.
+            -   Additional info on the selected Disk (type/interface/etc).
         -   Virtual Machines (visible for disks that reside in VMs):
             -   List of Virtual Machines to which the selected Disk is attached.
             -   Actions: